 The optic nerve sheath is an anatomical extension of the duramater and so the subarachnoid space around the optic nerve is continuous with the intracranial subarachnoid space.
 The optic nerve is separated from its sheath by a fluid layer of cerebral spinal fluid (CSF), which is in continuity with the rest of the central nervous system.
 The lamina cribrosa is a trabecular structure of several layers and pores of different sizes through which the optic nerve fiber bundles pass, and it is a continuation of the inner layer of the posterior sclera.
-It acts as a pressure barrier between the intraocular space and the retrobulbar space of the optic nerve.
+These are well known facts.
+The sieve like structure, lamina cribrosa acts as a pressure barrier between the intraocular space and the retrobulbar space of the optic nerve.
 Increase in intra cranial pressure (ICP) lead to an increase in the volume of the fluid layer, thereby increasing optic nerve sheath diameter (ONSD) as measured in the retrobulbar portion of the optic nerve trajectory.
-Dilatation of the optic nerve sheath has been shown to be a much earlier manifestation of ICP rise.^{3,4} The pressure gradient between the anterior force of IOP and posterior force of CSF-p within the orbit is also known as translaminar cribriform pressure difference (TLCPD).
+Dilatation of the optic nerve sheath has been shown to be a much earlier manifestation of ICP rise.
+The pressure gradient between the anterior force of IOP and posterior force of CSF-p within the orbit is also known as Translaminar Cribriform Pressure Difference(TLCPD)